-Dating, Addiction, And Recovery
+Dating, Addiction, and Recovery

 At WhiteSands Treatment Center, we get many questions from patients and their families about addicts or alcoholics in recovery and relationships.
 Dating can be confusing enough without adding addiction into the mix, but it’s absolutely possible to have a healthy, happy relationship after rehab.
 Some couples may even find that working together through counseling or group therapy helps them to grow closer.
 However, there are some guidelines that both former addicts and those who care about them should be aware of.